Home / Resume / IT / Software Engineer

 Weak: "Responsible for building and maintaining web applications."

-Strong: "Built a real-time notification system using WebSockets and Redis, reducing user-reported notification delays from 30s to under 2s across 50K daily active users."
+Strong: "Built a real-time notification service using Apache Kafka and a Node.js consumer, reducing notification delays from 30s to under 2s across 50K daily active users."

 5. Projects (especially important early-career)

 If you have fewer than 3 years of experience, a Projects section can be as valuable as Work Experience.
 Include personal apps, open-source contributions, and hackathon projects.
-Describe each one like a job: what you built, what tech you used, and what the outcome was.
+Describe each one like a job: what you built, which tech you used (for example a React front end backed by a REST API), and what the outcome was.
 Link to live demos or repos.

 Key skills to include

-These are the most in-demand skills on software engineering job postings in 2026.
-Don't copy this entire list — pick the ones that match your experience and the specific role.
+The technologies below line up with the languages, frameworks, and infrastructure that appear most often in software engineer job postings.
+Don't copy this entire list: pick the ones that match your experience and the specific role, then use the employer's exact wording.

 JavaScript / TypeScript